MikeSWang/Triumvirate/docs/source/faq.rst

 FAQ
 ***

-Got a question?
+Have you got a question?
 See if it has been asked before and answered below.

 - *Can I specify multiple clustering statistic multipoles in one parameter file or one function call?*